nucleos/nucleos-doctrine-extensions/README.md

 ### Confirmable entities

-If you need entities that needs to be confirmed, just implement the `Nucleos\Doctrine\Model\ConfirmableInterface` in your entity class.
+If you need entities that needs to be confirmed, just implement the `Nucleos\Doctrine\Model\Confirmable` in your entity class.

 If you don't need the symfony framework, you need to register the `Nucleos\Doctrine\EventListener\ORM\ConfirmableListener`.

 ### Deleteable entities

-If you need entities that should be soft deleted, just implement the `Nucleos\Doctrine\Model\DeletableInterface` in your entity class.
+If you need entities that should be soft deleted, just implement the `Nucleos\Doctrine\Model\Deletable` in your entity class.

 If you don't need the symfony framework, you need to register the `Nucleos\Doctrine\EventListener\ORM\DeletableListener`.

 ### Lifecyle aware enties

-If you need lifecyle information (creation / update date), just implement the `Nucleos\Doctrine\Model\LifecycleDateTimeInterface` in your entity class.
+If you need lifecyle information (creation / update date), just implement the `Nucleos\Doctrine\Model\LifecycleAware` in your entity class.

 If you don't need the symfony framework, you need to register the `Nucleos\Doctrine\EventListener\ORM\LifecycleDateListener`.

 ### Position aware entities

-If you need sortable entities, just implement the `Nucleos\Doctrine\Model\PositionAwareInterface` in your entity class.
+If you need sortable entities, just implement the `Nucleos\Doctrine\Model\PositionAware` in your entity class.

 If you don't need the symfony framework, you need to register the `Nucleos\Doctrine\EventListener\ORM\SortableListener`.

 ### Unique active entities

-If you need entities that should only have one active state, just implement the `Nucleos\Doctrine\Model\UniqueActiveInterface` in your entity class.
+If you need entities that should only have one active state, just implement the `Nucleos\Doctrine\Model\UniqueActiveAware` in your entity class.

 If you don't need the symfony framework, you need to register the `Nucleos\Doctrine\EventListener\ORM\UniqueActiveListener`.